Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/02-installing-&-managing-software.md

 ## Accessing software from executable files
 -------

 When we defined software earlier we discussed two major types of software, applications and system software.
-When most software is written it has been written with a specific systems software in mind (usually C or C++ for bioinformatics software), this is generally referred to as the source code.
-In order to ensure that a piece of software is accessible to many different users and systems programmers will sometimes *compile* the source code. **Compiling** source code involves translating the source coding language to a target coding language that can be leveraged by all (most) system software.
-Once the source code has been compiled it is considered **executable**.
+The code written by programmers (usually C or C++ for bioinformatics software) is referred to as source code.
+In order to ensure that a piece of software is accessible to many different users and systems, programmers will *compile* the source code. **Compiling** source code involves translating the source coding language to a target operating system or server architecture.
+Once the source code has been compiled it is **executable**.

 Some developers will pre-compile releases of their software for several operating systems and make them available for download.
 If a pre-compiled executable is available for the Linux system we are using (for Discovery, our OS is CentOS 7), this can be a painless way to install software.
 It only requires downloading the executable file to a directory and running it.
 For example, the following code uses the `wget` command to download a binary, precompiled for Linux, of the bowtie2 aligner.